 To be sure, not all the pay gap is rooted in unequal board representation.
 Our research shows that female executives tend to accept less at-risk pay — stock options and other performance-based equity compensation.
 They are more risk averse and prefer more certain payouts, like salary.
 Since equity compensation is a large part of pay, some of the gap may never disappear.

 We are able to study the most highly paid executives in the United States because the Securities and Exchange Commission requires companies to disclose their compensation each year, yet even full transparency hasn’t stopped corporate America from paying women less than men for the same jobs.

-, total pay for females was 15% lower than that of their male counterparts in our 1996--2010 sample.
+For S&P 1500 executives, total pay for females was 15% lower than that of their male counterparts in our 1996–2010 sample.
 And no matter how we slice and dice the data, the gap endures: We match each female executive with a male of the same title, age and tenure at a similar firm.
 What do we find?
-On average, she's paid less.
+On average, she’s paid less.
 We identify cases in which a man is replaced by a woman and vice versa and (surprise!) pay for the new executive is higher if the replacement is male and lower if female.

 Politics may have its problems but give Washington this: It mandates pay equity in elected positions.
 If Hillary Clinton replaces Barack Obama as president, she’ll be paid the same wage.

 But pay gaps exist across all other segments of the work force – even in Hollywood and professional sports, as the actress Jennifer Lawrence and players on the U.S. women’s national soccer team will tell you.